pdf-raku/Font-FreeType-raku/docs/Font/FreeType/Face.md

     Resolution the bitmaps were designed for, in pixels per em.
 Only available with Freetype 2.1.5 or newer.

+### cmap

+    say $face.cmap.head(3).raku; # e.g. (3 => " ", 4 => "!", 5 => "\"")

+Iterates the fonts character map, returning character mappings from glyphs-indexes to characters.
+Any glyphs that don't have character mapping are ommitted.
+It is also possible for a single glyph-index to map to multiple characters.

 ### glyph-images(str)

 Returns an array of [Font::FreeType::GlyphImage](https://pdf-raku.github.io/Font-FreeType-raku/Font/FreeType/GlyphImage) objects for the Unicode string.